igdianov/alfresco-search-deployment/README.md

 1. Alfresco Repository
 2. Alfresco Share
 3. A Postgres DB
-4. Alfresco Insight Engine (under Quay.io repository)
+4. Alfresco Insight Engine (Quay.io access is required.
+Please [contact support](http://support.alfresco.com/) if you don’t yet have it)
-5. Insight Zeppelin (under Quay.io repository)
+5. Alfresco Insight Zeppelin (Quay.io access is required.
+Please [contact support](http://support.alfresco.com/) if you don’t yet have it)

-b) Alfresco Search (`alfresco-search`) helm charts used as a requirement under [acs-deployment/helm/alfresco-content-services](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services) Chart
+b) Alfresco Search ([alfresco-search](./helm/alfresco-search)) helm charts used as a requirement under [acs-deployment/helm/alfresco-content-services](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services) Chart

+>:exclamation: you cannot deploy Alfresco Search helm chart by its own, you will need the [acs-deployment/helm/alfresco-content-services](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services) helm chart for this.

 ## Alfresco Search - Helm Chart